Find Your Perfect School

 There’s a deliberate path toward national certification with every course undertaken.
 Students also learn through internships with local businesses where their skills are put to the test.
-These projects are also useful in determining that, indeed, the students’ skills match the demand in the job market.
+These projects are also useful in determining that, indeed, the student’s skills match the demand in the job market.

 Students also participate in the Apprenticeship Technology programs wherein Ivy Tech and JATCs provide apprenticeship experiences.
 Once admitted into the program, students will have registration with USDOL.
-Enrolment at Ivy tech follows.
+Enrolment at Ivy Tech follows.
 Upon completion, students earn an AAS degree and an apprenticeship certificate.

 Graduates possess a wide range of competencies that make them attractive to employers.
-These include technical skills like construction of buildings and transferable skills including effective communication, teamwork, and work ethics.
-Graduates work in diverse environments, too, even become entrepreneurs.
+These include technical skills like the construction of buildings and transferable skills including effective communication, teamwork, and work ethics.
+Graduates work in diverse environments, too, and even become entrepreneurs.

 - Diesel Technology